Building a Capsule Wardrobe for Canadian Seasons

 Why a Seasonal Capsule for Canada?

 Let's be real, Canada isn't just one season.
 We experience everything from glorious sunshine and sticky humidity to crisp autumn air, and then, of course, the deep freeze of winter.
 Trying to have a single wardrobe that caters to all of this simultaneously is a recipe for overwhelm.
-That鈥檚 why a seasonal approach is key.
+That why a seasonal approach is key.
 Instead of one big capsule, think of it as four smaller, rotating wardrobes.
-This system has been a game-changer for me.
-I spend less time agonizing over outfits, I buy fewer unnecessary items, and I feel more prepared for whatever Mother Nature throws my way 鈥?whether it鈥檚 a surprise spring snowfall or a heatwave in September.
+This system has been a a real step up for me.
+I spend less time agonizing over outfits, I buy fewer unnecessary items, and I feel more prepared for whatever Mother Nature throws my way - whether it a surprise spring snowfall or a heatwave in September.

 The Core Principles: Year-Round Staples